openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 The deferred credential response uses the `format` and `credential` parameters as defined in (#credential_response).

+# Pre-Authorized Code Flow

+This section specifies an additional flow to obtain an access token for credential issuance.
+It is intended to support scenarios where the user starts a process on an issuer's site that ultimately results in one or more credentials being issued to the user's wallet.
+In contrast to the flow specified in (#endpoints), this flows starts when the credentials are "ready" and need to "picked up".

+1. The issuer sends a initiate issuance request as described in (#issuance_initiation_request) with the the pre-authorized code and the credential type it is good for to the wallet and/or renders a QR code containing the initiate issuance request.
+The issuer MAY bind the code to a user PIN.
+The way in which the PIN is provided to or determined by the user is out of scope of this specification.
+2. The wallet sends the pre-authorized code to the issuer's token endpoint.
+This request MUST contain an user PIN if requested by the issuer.
+3. The issuer responds with an access token good for credential issuance.
+4. The wallet sends a credential issuance requests to the credential issuance endpoint.
+5. The issuer returns the requested credential.

+Steps 1 and 2 constitute a new kind of flow that is implemented using additional parameters of the initiate issuance endpoint and a new OAuth grant type "urn:ietf:params:oauth:grant-type:pre-authorized_code".
+Steps 3 through 5 conform to the process specified in (#endpoints).

+The following sections specify the extensions.

+## Extension parameters of initiate issuance request

+These are the extension parameters defined for the pre-authorized code flow:

+* `pre-authorized_code`: REQUIRED.
+The code representing the authorization to obtain credentials of a certain type.
+* `user_pin_required`: OPTIONAL.
+Boolean value specifying whether the issuer expects presentation of an user PIN along with the token request.

+## Extension parameters of token request

+These are the extension parameters to the token request for the grant type `pre-authorized_code`:

+* `pre-authorized_code`: REQUIRED.
+The code representing the authorization to obtain credentials of a certain type.
+* `user_pin`: OPTIONAL.
+String value containing a user PIN.

 # Security Considerations

 ## Proving Control of a DID Presented as Binding Material